chrispaynter/architecture/Financial/Sales Tax (US).md

 ## How can I ensure my business is sales tax compliant?

 - There are multiple steps to ensuring your business is sales tax compliant:
+  - You must determine **where** your business has sales tax nexus.
+  - You must confirm whether some or all of your **products** are subject to sales tax.
   -